 The EMU app allows for enclosure use to be assessed in a more nuanced manner, and the comparison of enclosure use indices for each behavior is particularly novel (Figure 6).
 These methods allow a researcher to identify which behaviors are likely to occur across much of an exhibit, versus those that only occur in a couple of select locations (Figure 7).
 This can aid in highlighting locations that are of special importance for behaviors such as displaying, breeding, or conversely, locations in which fights are most likely to occur.

 Figure 6.
-An example of SPI outputs on a behavior-by-behavior basis.
+An example of mSPI outputs on a behavior-by-behavior basis.
 This shows which behaviors are spread most evenly around an animal’s enclosure, and which are most likely to occur in only one specific location.

 Figure 7.
 Output of Electivity Index for an exhibit with three zones.
 Here, Electivity Index values are generated for each individual behavior.